mscdex/conveyor/README.md

 Description
 ===========

-Feed multiple streams sequentially into one (Writable or Duplex stream).
+Feed multiple node.js streams sequentially into one (Writable or Duplex) stream.

 Requirements